aimir/bbchallenge-seed-reproduction/README.md

 The way I see it, the following things to do are, roughly at that order:

-1. Simplify and prettify the code - there are some cases where I didn't like the formatting or where things could be better designed - with command line flags, options, etc.
-2. Adding different codes to tell which machines are undecided because they were out of time and which are undecided because they were out of space.
-3. Re-run everything (without the typo mentioned above) on a single machine, and update the output to be a single file accordingly.
-4. Re-run with different pruning logic to match what was done in [Shawn Ligocki's results](https://github.com/sligocki/busy-beaver-data), which should allow us to resolve [this issue](https://github.com/bbchallenge/bbchallenge-seed/issues/2).
+1. Re-run with different pruning logic to match what was done in [Shawn Ligocki's results](https://github.com/sligocki/busy-beaver-data), which should allow us to resolve [this issue](https://github.com/bbchallenge/bbchallenge-seed/issues/2).
+2. Re-run everything on a single thread, and update the output and verification code accordingly.
-5. Add a detailed explanation of the pruning logic, in order to help others understand exactly which pruning logic is used and to replicate future results more easily.
+3. Add a detailed explanation of the pruning logic, in order to help others understand exactly which pruning logic is used and to replicate future results more easily.

 Of course, any and all input and suggestions are very welcome!